eag1ex/gnc/readme.md

 - `opt.keepPerScope:number`: How much cache to keep on each scope, defaults to latest 5 entries.
 - `opt.keepPerTotal:number`: How much cache to keep on all scopes, defaults to latest 5 entries.
-- keepPerScope is evaluated first and keepPerTotal second, all on every `$setCache` call
+- keepPerScope is evaluated first and keepPerTotal second, all is checked on every `$setCache` call

 #### methods